sreetejavit/RewardsCalculator/README.md

 - Manages customer information (name and ID).
 - Tracks customer transactions (total amount and description).
 - Calculates reward points based on transaction amounts (configurable logic).
+- Retrieves a list of all customers.
+- Retrieves a specific customer by ID.

 ### Technology Stack:
 - Spring Boot